Change Model

 We fund solutions

-• We support work that improves access to evidenced and effective care and treatment.
+• Support improved access to effective care and treatment

-• We fund projects and research that support people at different stages – from addressing first signs of an illness through to helping people manage their severe, life-long mental health condition.
+• Fund projects that support people at different stages – from first signs of mental illness to lifelong conditions

-• We identify and support projects with high potential for impact.
+• Identify and support projects with high potential for impact

 About us